Type and hit ENTER

 To learn more about Diane Roberts, please click https://gurianinstitute.com/member/diane-roberts/

-We asked four boys from Asia, who are students at Army and Navy Academy, a boarding school for boys on the Pacific Ocean in Carlsbad, CA, to discuss what boys need in school from their perspectives both as young men and also young men born and raised in Asia.
+We asked four boys from Asia, who are students at Army and Navy Academy, a boarding school for boys on the Pacific Ocean in Carlsbad, CA, and a Gurian Center for Educational Excellence, to discuss what boys need in school from their perspectives both as young men and also young men born and raised in Asia.
 Dr. Mark Ryan, Dean of Academics at Army and Navy Academy, led this panel, asking questions and engaging the young men in dialogue on key themes.
 This recorded video is illuminating.

 Hanliang (Jack) Niu (China) Grade 12, Nam Nguyen (Vietnam), Grade 9, Renya Suzuki (Japan), Grade 12, and Mingjun (Jarvis) Wang (China), Grade 11 join Dr. Mark Ryan for this Panel discussion.